Standard duration: Full-time: 3-4 years, Part-time: up to 7 years

 You will be supervised by Dr Barbara Merrill, who has extensive research expertise and reputation in this field and Dr Will Curtis, who has worked within education, adult education and lifelong learning for 20 years.

-2:i undergraduate degree in a relevant subject
+Normally a Master’s degree (or equivalent) in a relevant subject

 English Language Requirements